-The Data Analysis and Optimization (DAO) course extends the core Decision Analysis curriculum and prepares students to perform quantitative analysis at a level consistent with (or exceeding) expectation for MBA interns in positions where advanced analytical skills are required.
-DAO exposes students to a variety of tools in business analytics and management science such as data analysis, statistical inference, generalized linear regression models, and time series forecasting, as well as the suite of optimization methods and techniques.
+The Data Analysis and Optimization (DAO) first-year elective prepares students to perform quantitative analysis at a level consistent with (or exceeding) expectations for MBA interns by exposing students to a variety of tools in business analytics and management science.
+Those tools include data analysis, statistical inference, generalized linear regression models, data visualization, and time series, as well as a suite of optimization methods.

-This popular elective is offered in the first year of the MBA program and attracts about 150 of Darden’s 300+ first-year students and, like all first-year electives, DAO is also offered in the second year.
+This elective attracts about 130 of Darden’s 300+ first-year students and, like most first-year electives, is also offered in the second year.
 Taking DAO has historically been a signal of student’s above-average performance at Darden.
 In 2006-2011, approximately 80% of Shermet Award winners elected to take DAO in the first year.

 Hollywood has the Walk of Fame, the National Hockey League has the Hall of Fame… and the DAO course has its Webpage of Fame!

-The DAO Webpage of Fame has been celebrating the summer successes of Darden students since 1995.
-Each year upon completing their summer internships, DAO students are encouraged to describe how they used the tools and techniques learned in DAO to make a real difference for their respective companies.
+The DAO Webpage of Fame has been celebrating the summer successes of Darden students since 1996.
+Each year upon completing their summer internships, DAO students are encouraged to describe how they used the tools learned in DAO to make a real difference for their respective companies.
 A panel of judges selects the best submissions for induction into the Webpage of Fame.

 Company: LinkedIn (Mountain View, CA)